“I’m currently doing X, but what I really want to do is dance. Is it possible or will I be wasting my time?”

 How are you spending your time?

-So here it comes, what I MOST want you to get out of this article if you’ve EVER contemplated dance as a professional pursuit.
+This is what I MOST want you to get out of this article if you’ve EVER contemplated dance as a professional pursuit.
+Frankly, even if you haven’t.
 And, it comes from a source completely unrelated to dance.
-The concept has been stated by others but I just like how neatly this ties it up.

 “‘Just do it’ can be excellent advice.
 If you wonder whether you could write a book or run a marathon, don’t waste a minute calculating your chances.
 Instead, spend an hour a day on your dream.
 It’s how I suddenly found myself on a bridge in London, cameras rolling, wondering what took me so long.”